 Places to Stay in Door County

 Rest your head in style.
 From quaint bed and breakfasts to big resorts and private homes, there are many beautiful places to stay in Door County.
 Nestled amidst the Historic District of Ephraim, the Eagle Harbor Inn is just steps away from the waterfront, unique shops and galleries.
-The Chadwick Inn in Sturgeon Bay is another picturesque B&B featuring original woodwork from 1895 when the house was built.
+Scofield House in Sturgeon Bay is a beautifully restored B&B with a mix of Vicorian elegance and modern convenience.

 Explore more Door County accommodations using the Travel Wisconsin Places to Stay Directory.
 We sure you will find one to suit your needs whether it’s a family getaway for the whole clan or a romantic weekend for two.